Palisades Recovery Coalition

 Director of Recovery Programs & Community Partnerships

 Jay Balagna is a Ph.D. candidate at the RAND School of Public Policy and a disaster risk management researcher specializing in wildfire in the American West and community-partnered policy and action.
 In addition to his work with the Palisades Recovery Coalition, he maintains a role as an assistant policy researcher at RAND.
-Before graduate school, Jay was a wildland firefighter in Nevada and Montana, an emergency medical technician in Los Angeles, and a political journalist working in the United States and Chile.
+Before graduate school, Jay was a wildland firefighter in Nevada and Montana, an emergency medical technician in Los Angeles.
 He has an M.Phil. in policy analysis from the RAND School, an M.P.H. from Emory University, and a B.A. in Spanish from the University of Nevada, Reno.
 In his spare time, he volunteers with the Montrose Search and Rescue Team.

 Eliana Bernstein

 Eliana Bernstein is a senior undergraduate student studying Political Science and Professional Writing at UCLA.
-Growing up in the Palisades, she attended Marquez, Paul Revere, and graduated from Palisades High School.
-With aspirations of law school, Eliana has worked in several law firms and courthouses.
-In her time at UCLA, she has become a Teacher’s Assistant for Professor Sasha Issenberg.
-Eliana currently serves as the Director of Programs at the Palisades Recovery Coalition, where she helps lead programming, partnerships, and community engagement efforts.
+She attended Marquez Elementary, Paul Revere Middle School, and Palisades High School.
+At UCLA, Eliana is a Teacher’s Assistant for Professor Sasha Issenberg and currently serves as the Director of Programs at the Palisades Recovery Coalition where she helps lead programming, partnerships, and community engagement efforts.
 After losing her family home in the fire, Eliana became deeply involved in recovery work.
 Her work bridges community organizing, policy, and storytelling to ensure Palisadian voices remain at the center of the recovery.

 Kathrin Werner

-Kathrin Werner is an original member of the Palisades recovery Colaition, and along with her husband, helped launch the Coalition.
-Kathrin is the former President of the Paseo Miramar HOA, the oldest HOA in Pacific Palisades.
+Kathrin Werner is a founding member of the Palisades recovery Colaition, and along with her husband who helped launch the Coalition.
+Kathrin is the immediate past President of the Paseo Miramar HOA, the oldest HOA in Pacific Palisades.
 She is now leading the effort to launch a ‘Case Study’ for resilient rebuilding in her neighborhood, where her home is still standing, but many neighbors have lost homes or have extensive repairs ahead.

 John Padden